 This blog post first appeared on Theclothesline.ie Blog on April 5, 2012

-Did you have anything you wish you’d know before you had a child?
-Share it with us in the comments below.
+Is there anything you would like to share for a “I wish I’d known” list before you had a child?
+Tell us in the comments below.